 This MCCB interrupts 187 kA at 240 V AC, 121 kA at 415 V, 76 kA at 440 V, and 30 kA at 500 V. Those are the rated short-circuit breaking capacities (Icu) at each voltage.
 If your transformer secondary or generator bus can deliver a prospective fault current higher than the rating at your system voltage, this breaker is not the right choice — you need a higher-rated frame or a current-limiting upstream device.
 The 187 kA at 240 V is useful for high-fault 240 V distribution panels; at 415 V the 121 kA covers most industrial switchboards.

 The breaker measures 70 mm deep, 140 mm wide, and 158 mm high — a 4-pole MCCB that fits a standard panel footprint.
-Front IP40 protection means it is suitable for clean indoor enclosures but not for washdown or outdoor exposure.
 The design of the N-conductor protection is 100 %, so the neutral pole is fully rated and trips with the phase poles — no need for a separate neutral disconnect.
-No undervoltage release, no voltage trigger, no communication function: it is a standalone thermal-magnetic breaker with no auxiliaries built in.